College Factual by our College Data Analytics Team

 $0 Net Profit/Loss

-There are 24 players on the Texas A&M International University women’s softball team, and they are led by one head coach and 2 assistant coaches.
+The team has 30 athletes on the Texas A&M International University women’s softball team, led by 1 head coach and 2 assistant coaches.
+Leading the team is Scott Libby.
+Women’s softball competes in Division II as a member of Lone Star Conference.

 Texas A&M International University Women’s Volleyball